 Stocklite / Shutterstock.com

-Wait as long as you can to file for Social Security.
-While you can file for Social Security benefits as early as age 62, you’ll get a lot more money if you can wait until you’re 70.
+While it might seem counterintuitive, many people are better off waiting to file for Social Security benefits.
+While you can file as early as age 62, you’ll get a lot more money if you can wait until you’re 70.

 9. Maximize your income potential